mohisa302/PortfolioV2/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank my favorite mentor Houda Mzari
+I would like to thank [Clint Briley](https://github.com/fireclint/portfolio-app-react) for his tutorial 🙏

 <p align="right">(<a href="#readme-top">back to top</a>)</p>